adambiltcliffe/codex/readme.md

 # Other stuff to do

 Move code into a /src/ folder
-Rename "actions" to "commands"
-Make action.type field use constants
 Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground